Roque del Oeste

-Roque del Oeste ([ˈroke ðel oˈeste]; Spanish for "rock of the west"), also referred to as Roque del Infierno, is an uninhabited islet located 0.6 km northeast of the island of Montaña Clara, in the northeasternmost part of the Canary Islands, the Chinijo Archipelago.
+Roque del Oeste ([ˈroke ðel oˈeste]; Spanish for "rock of the west"), also referred to as Roque del Infierno (Spanish for "rock of the hell"), is an uninhabited islet located 0.6 km northeast of the island of Montaña Clara, in the northeasternmost part of the Canary Islands, the Chinijo Archipelago.
 The highest point of the island is 41 m above sea level.
 The island is part of the nature reserve Los Islotes, which is part of the natural park Chinijo Archipelago.